nextgenappsllc/devise_api_auth/README.md

 For requests requiring user authentication, the date hashed user token is passed in the header credential JSON object as "token" along with the user identifier (default "id").

-For non get requests requiring CSRF protection, the parameter credential json object must contain the date hashed app token as "token".
+For non get requests requiring CSRF protection, the parameter credential JSON object must contain the date hashed app token as "token".

 # Implementation
 ## Rails